 Planning and Assessment Council

 The Planning and Assessment Council oversees and coordinates the efforts involved in the planning and assessment of the academic and administrative activities of the College and carries out the policy on Planning and Assessment.
 It serves in an active capacity by reviewing and revising planning and assessment functions and activities.
-It also serves in an advisory and support capacity to faculty, staff and administrators in responding to the challenges of change, and in preparing for the future.
-The Planning and Assessment Council ensures the integration and reinforcement of assessment, planning, and budgeting, and works with the College Council and Academic Affairs Council in this regard.
+It also serves in an advisory and support capacity to faculty, staff, and administrators in responding to the challenges of change and in preparing for the future.
+The Planning and Assessment Council ensures the integration and reinforcement of assessment, planning, and budgeting; the Council also works with the College Council and Academic Affairs Council in this regard.

 The Registrar’s Council serves as a vehicle for communicating policies and procedures to staff on all campuses and at all sites.
 The Council serves as an advisory group to the College Registrar.